godotengine/godot-docs/tutorials/plugins/gdnative/gdnative-cpp-example.rst

-The other method of note is our ``_process`` function, which simply keeps track of how much time has passed and calculates a new position for our sprite using a simple sine and cosine function.
-What stands out is calling ``owner->set_position`` to call one of the build in methods of our Sprite.
+The other method of note is our ``_process`` function, which simply keeps track of how much time has passed and calculates a new position for our sprite using a sine and cosine function.
+What stands out is calling ``owner->set_position`` to call one of the built-in methods of our Sprite.
 This is because our class is a container class; ``owner`` points to the actual Sprite node our script relates to.
 In the upcoming NativeScript 1.1, ``set_position`` can be called directly on our class.